 - Writers policy

-Any real-world assets can be modeled using assets in Hyperledger.
+Any real-world assets can be modeled using assets in the fabric.
 They are defined as a collection of key-value pair.
-The term ‘state’ represents current key-value pair.
+The term ‘state’ represents the current key-value pair.
 And a change in the state is recorded as a transaction in the channel ledger.
 The state is maintained only by peer nodes and it is modeled as an element of mapping from the set of keys (K) to the set of V x N. It is described below.

 K -> (V X N)